kvarak/dnd/docs/_Classes/barbarian.md

 </div>

 ### Ancient Fortitude
-Starting at 6th level, your rage imbues you with primeval life force.
+Your rage imbues you with primeval life force.

 If you start your turn raging you gain temporary hit points equal to half your barbarian level.
 You lose all temporary hit points you gain from this feature when your rage ends.

 ### Elemental Attunement
-Also from 6th level, you can use your action to briefly control elemental forces nearby, causing one of the following effects of your choice:
+You can use your action to briefly control elemental forces nearby, causing one of the following effects of your choice:

 - Create a harmless, instantaneous sensory effect related to air, earth, fire, or water, such as a shower of sparks, a puff of wind, a spray of light mist, or a gentle rumbling of stone.
 - Instantaneously light or snuff out a candle, a torch, or a small campfire.